– the definitive guide to Korean skiing

 So, forget off-piste; Korea is all about groomers, and freestyle if you go to the right hills.

 As you’re stuck with groomers, the gradients and piste design of each resort play a big part in how satisfying they are.
 Nowhere in Korea do you ski above the treeline (the altitudes aren’t high enough, with most of the action taking place below 1,000m), so the pistes follow whatever route was cut through the forest.
-The tiny resort of Elysian Gangchon is a good example of well-designed piste layout making the most of the limited terrain available, while many resorts seem to have simply stuck chairlifts up and cut a bunch of trees down without giving it so much thought.
+The small resort of Elysian Gangchon is a good example of well-designed piste layout making the most of the limited terrain available, while many resorts seem to have simply stuck chairlifts up and cut a bunch of trees down without giving it so much thought.

-There isn’t much challenging terrain on offer and the gentle gradients make most of Korea’s resorts better for learners and intermediates (in fact, with the terrain, plus the outstanding base facilities and lift infrastructure, Korea’s a great place to learn).
+There isn’t much challenging terrain on offer and the gentle gradients mean most of Korea’s resorts are better for learners and intermediates (in fact, with the terrain, plus the excellent base facilities and lift infrastructure, Korea’s a great place to learn).
 Advanced riders need to hit the bigger resorts High1, Yongpyong, or Muju Deogyusan for some more satisfying terrain, or focus on riding park & pipe instead.

-This is one department in which Korean ski resorts absolutely excel!
+This is one department in which Korean ski resorts are pretty outstanding.
 The oldest resort in Korea was built in the 70s, but most were built in the last decade or two and feature almost universally impressive lift infrastructure.
 I’ve personally ridden most of the chairlifts in the country (and seen the rest), and the vast majority are high-speed detachable 4 to 8 seat chairs, with only a few 2 or 3 seat fixed-grip chairs here and there at the older hills.
 Even on tiny hills you’ll find at least three lifts, and a number of resorts also have gondolas despite being modest in stature – it may seem gratuitous, but these resorts can get crowded at busy times and the uplift capacity is essential to keep the lift lines from getting ridiculous.